 John is currently the Chairperson and Director of the NM Charitable Trust which distributes funds and grants to beneficiaries as well as improves the health and welfare of Ngati Manawa Iwi.
 John is also the Ngati Manawa Iwi representative on the 18 Iwi represented Bay of Plenty District HealthBoard Maori Health Runanga which meets quarterly with the Bay of Plenty District Health Board at a Governance and strategic level.
 John is also the Performance and Quality Manager for his organization’s Medical and Community health services in Te Puke.
 John has experience in Quality fields as well, as a Lead Auditor for ISO 9001:2008 series as a Lead Auditor for NZ Health and Disability Sector Standards .
 He has also successful achieved Cornerstone Accreditation for his organisation’s Medical Clinic through the Royal New Zealand College of Practitioners.
 He is trained and certified as proficient in the NZ Privacy Act and is also trained NZ Health and Safety Representative.

-Maurice has represented Te Rūnanga o Ngāti Manawa and Rangitahi Marae for many years.
-Before his time on the Rūnanga, Maurice was part of the forestry industry as a Labourer;

-Manager of his own forestry gang; and as a Forestry Trainer/Assessor.
+Maurice has represented Te Rūnanga o Ngāti Manawa and his Marae Rangitahi for many years.
+Before his time on the Rūnanga, Maurice was a part of the forestry industry from labourer, then managing his own forestry gang and then onto being a forestry trainer/assessor.

-He has been President of the Murupara Rugby and Sports Club, and Vice Chairman for Rangitahi Marae.
-Significantly, Maurice was involved in the rebuilding of Apa-Hapai-Taketake and other buildings within the Ngāti Manawa rohe.
-Maurice also served as Chairman for Te Rūnanga o Ngāti Manawa for two years.
-Maurice is currently the Mana Whenua Team Leader and Cultural Advisor for the Rūnanga.
+He has been President of the Murupara Rugby and Sports Club and Vice Chairman for Rangitahi Marae.
+Maurice was involved in timber gathering and rebuilding of Apa-Hapai-Taketake and other buildings within the Ngāti Manawa Rohe.
+He served as Chairman for Te Rūnanga o Ngāti Manawa for 2 years also was a Cultural Advisor.
+Today Maurice is the Mana Whenua Team Leader and a Director on the Development Company.